EricaKoy/EricaKoy.github.io/index.md

 However, existing hyperbolic classification and regression methods face significant limitations, often being numerically unstable or computationally inefficient.
-The use of preferred machine learning algorithms is often compromised when prioritizing accurate hyperbolic distance representations HyperDT addresses these challenges by providing an accurate, efficient, and hyperbolically appropriate version of decision trees and random forests for classification and regression tasks.
+The use of preferred machine learning algorithms is often compromised when prioritizing accurate hyperbolic distance representations.
+HyperDT addresses these challenges by providing an accurate, efficient, and hyperbolically appropriate version of decision trees and random forests for classification and regression tasks.

-HYPERDT is a novel hyperbolic decision tree algorithm that utilizes inner products to transform Euclidian decision trees into hyperbolic space, eliminating the need for computationally challenging operations [(Chlenski 2024)](https://arxiv.org/abs/2310.13841).
+[(Chlenski 2024)](https://arxiv.org/abs/2310.13841).
 **This summer, I classified biological datasets using HYPERDT and competing classifiers and sought to understand the circumstances where HYPERDT is most appropriate for use.**